DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1, 3, and 6-7 are rejected under 35 U.S.C.101 because the claimed invention is directed to an abstract idea without significantly more.
+Claims 9 and 10 are rejected under 35 U.S.C.
+101 because the claimed invention is directed to an abstract idea without significantly more.

 2A Prong 1: The claim(s) recite(s) an abstract idea.
 Specifically:

-determining a weight for the each text, based on an inner product of the word level feature vector extracted from each text and each of the plurality of embedding vectors; (Mathematical concept – determining a weight based on an inner product of vectors involves mathematical calculations – see MPEP § 2106.04(a)(2)(I))
+computing, for each target and for each text, a score based on an inner product between: the first feature vector and an embedding vector corresponding to the target; (Mathematical concept – determining a score based on an inner product between vectors involves mathematical calculations – see MPEP § 2106.04(a)(2)(I))

-compute/computing, based on similarities between the plurality of embedding vectors included in the trained model, a semantic similarity matrix between pairs of targets in the plurality of targets; and (Mathematical concept – computing a similarity matrix between a plurality of embedding vectors involves mathematical calculations such as the cosine similarity (see paragraphs [0081]) – see MPEP § 2106.04(a)(2)(I))
+computing, after the training, a similarity matrix based on cosine similarities between the embedding vectors, and (Mathematical concept – Computing a similarity matrix based on cosine similarities involves mathematical calculations (see paragraphs [0081]) – see MPEP § 2106.04(a)(2)(I))

 If claim limitations, under their broadest reasonable interpretation, cover performance of the limitations as a mental process, but for the recitation of generic computer components, then the claim limitations fall within the mathematical or mental process grouping of abstract ideas.
 Accordingly, the claim “recites” an abstract idea.